arnbme/nyckelharpa/README.md

 <a name="userpin"></a>
 ## 11. Nyckelharpa User pin profiles with Centralitex Keypad driver

-When using the app's keypad Device Handler
+When using the app's keypad Device Handler and User Pin Module
 * For each valid user pin, create a User pin profile

 * Pin codes may be restricted by date/time, use count (burnable pins), and keypad device